 8. Stylish Arrivals

-Accompanied by Chuck Berry's "Run Run Rudolph," Santa zooms into the National Corvette Museum in Bowling Green, Ky. on Dec.
-8, driving a bright red Corvette.
+Accompanied by Chuck Berry's "Run Run Rudolph," Santa zooms into the National Corvette Museum in Bowling Green, Kentucky, on Dec.
+7, driving a bright red Corvette.
 Get a picture with the man in red, and even go for a ride with him in his "sleigh!"
-Near Asheville, N.C., Santa will rappel down the 315-ft Chimney Rock at Chimney Rock State Park on Dec.
-7 and Dec.
-14. Families are invited to watch Santa's daring climb and go to the top themselves to check out the 75-mile panoramic views.
+Near Asheville, North Carolina, Santa will rappel down the 315-foot Chimney Rock at Chimney Rock State Park on Dec.
+6 and Dec.
+13. Families are invited to watch Santa's daring climb and go to the top themselves to check out the 75-mile panoramic views.
 In the Florida Keys, Santa is often seen floating by in the lighted boat parades in Largo's Blackwater Sound and Key West Harbor.
-On Dec.
-17 and Dec.
-18, Santa cruises into Waikiki, Hawaii where guests at the Outrigger Waikiki on the Beach hotel will have the opportunity to sit down for a meet and eat with Old St. Nick.